Linear and nonlinear parabolic forward-backward problems: Interpolation estimate for the linear shear flow problem

 \subsection{A primer on subspace interpolation}

-Using interpolation theory in a context where one needs to enforce constraints on the data comes with a specific difficulty, known as ``subspace interpolation''.
+Using interpolation theory in a context where constraints are enforced on the data comes with a specific difficulty, known as ``subspace interpolation''.
 In this subsection, we give a short introduction and set up notations and a lemma that will be used in the next subsections.